ckerr/blog-hugo/content/post/bootstrapping-this-site.md

 (*aside*: the parenthetical syntax above is a [fish](https://fishshell.com/)ism.
 The bash equivalent is `$(find ./ -name header.html)` or `` `find ./ -name header.html` ``)

+It's breaking while trying to make the avatar link.
 Commenting out the avatar a few steps ago was clearly not a shortcut after all.
-I'll put my avatar under the static/ directory and tell config.toml about it:
+So I fixed this by adding my avatar to the static/ directory and telling config.toml where to find it:

     charles@gamera ~/s/charlesk-hugo> mkdir -p static/images
     charles@gamera ~/s/charlesk-hugo> cp path/to/real/avatar.jpg ./static/images/avatar.jpg